 As group leader, you will select the context passage and the focus passage.
 Subchapter (7.5) provides a link to the context and focus selections for the entire book of Philippians that you may use.
 Using this study arrangement, you can lead a Four Step Bible Study through the entire book of Philippians, from beginning to end.
 It provides the Context Scripture and Focus Scripture for each meeting.
 It is designed to provide a large enough Context Scripture to enhance understanding of the Focus Scripture.
 The Focus Scripture will be short enough to be digested during one meeting.
 It will be short enough to allow time for intimate conversation about and with God.

 After you have lead a group through the entire book of Philippians, you should be able to take any book of the Bible and divide the book into Context and Focus passages.
-Try it first with a short book of the Bible.
-Ephesians, Galatians and many other books are very short.
+But to make your task a little easier, subchapter 7.5 provides Context and Focus assignments for eighteen books of the New Testament.

 Step 3) Discuss Prayerfully